mathbrlima/mathbrlima/README.md

 🟩 Heatmap (green squares): This is a contribution activity graph that represents your development activity over time.
 Each square corresponds to a specific day, and its intensity (light to dark green) reflects the volume of contributions made on that day, including commits, pull requests, issues, and other repository activities.

-🐍🟡Snake/Pac-Man animation: This is a visual layer generated on top of the heatmap using GitHub Actions.
+🐍🟡Snake/Pac-Man animations: This is a visual layer generated on top of the heatmap using GitHub Actions.
 It does not modify or affect any real data.
 Its purpose is purely aesthetic, providing a dynamic representation of the contribution flow across the activity grid.

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=4e9f3d&height=120&section=footer"/>